 TGax Editor: Change the paragraph below of this subclause as follows (#CID 22267, 22268):

 The ACI Bitmap subfield indicates the access categories for which the buffer status is reported and its encoding is shown in Table 9-24c (ACI Bitmap subfield encoding).
-Each bit of the ACI Bitmap subfield is set to 1 to indicate the buffer status of the corresponding AC, and set to 0 otherwise.
-If the ACI Bitmap subfield is 0 and the Delta TID subfield is 3 it indicates that there is buffered traffic for all 8 TIDs (see Table 9-24d (Delta TID subfield encoding)).
+Each bit of the ACI Bitmap subfield is set to 1 to indicate that the buffer status of the corresponding AC is included in the Queue Size All subfield, and set to 0 otherwise, except thatif the ACI Bitmap subfield is 0 and the Delta TID subfield is 3 is the buffer status of all 8 TIDs is included (see Table 9-24d (Delta TID subfield encoding)). (#22267, 22268)